zchef2k/micasaweb/README.md

 ![micasaweb preview](micasaweb.png)

-1. Build the container or pull it from this repo's releases
+1. Build the image or pull it from this repo's releases

 ```podman build -t micasaweb .```